tehret/vbm3d/README.txt

 video/i0008.png
 video/i0009.png

-The command should be
+The command for denoising with a noise standard deviation of 20 should be
-$ ./VBM3Ddenoising -i video/i%04d.png -f 0 -l 9
+$ ./VBM3Ddenoising -i video/i%04d.png -f 0 -l 9 -sigma 20

 -----